Total War (video game series): Total War: Pharaoh

 Total War: Pharaoh, focused on the New Kingdom period of Ancient Egypt, was announced on 23 May 2023 and released on 11 October 2023.

 On 25 July 2024 the "Total War: Pharaoh - Dynasties" was released - as a huge free update to the main game (downloaded separately), which added a map expansion to the east and west of the original campaign map, that included additional regions such as Mesopotamia, Western Anatolia, Thracia, Achaea and Crete, featuring 168 new settlements and four new major factions including Babylon, Assyria, Mycenae, and Troy, along with twenty-five new minor factions.

+Total War: Warhammer 40,000

+Total War: Warhammer 40,000 was announced on 12 December 2025 as being in early development.
+It will be the first Total War game released on consoles (specifically Xbox Series X/S and PlayStation 5) as well as PC.

+Total War: Medieval III

+Total War: Medieval III was announced on 4 December 2025 as being in early development.

 Spin-off games

 Spartan: Total Warrior

 Spartan: Total Warrior was developed by Creative Assembly and released in 2005 for the PlayStation 2, Xbox, and GameCube.
 Spartan: Total Warrior is a hack-and-slash action title that was to bring Total Wars hallmark large-scale battles to the console market.
 Rather than adhering to historical accuracy, Creative Assembly took inspiration from Greek and Roman mythology to craft a setting that allows for more fantastical set pieces and foes.
 The player takes the role of a Spartan warrior guided by Ares, tasked with defeating the invading Roman Empire.
 The game features both a "campaign mode" and an "arena battle" mode.
 The campaign mode takes place over 14 levels, while the arena battle mode tasks the players with surviving enemy assaults of increasing difficulty.
 An indirect follow-up called Viking: Battle for Asgard was released in 2008, dropping the Total Warrior moniker.